 And then there is Raclette, the lesser-known Swiss method of devoting an entire meal to melted cheese.
 The common raclette set-up looks like a tabletop grill where veggies or meat cook away, while individual pans sit under the broiler to melt your cheese slices.
 When the raclette starts bubbling, you slide it off the pan and onto your pile of potatoes.
 Simple and delicious.

 I encourage you to enjoy these dining experiences to your heart’s content in the winter.
 While many restaurants feature fondue and raclette this time of year [click here for the best fondue restaurants in Zurich], the Swiss prefer to have it at home with family and friends.

 4. Shop like a local

-Leave crowded Banhofstrasse behind and slip over to a secret shopping spot at the Zurcher Brockenhaus.
+Leave crowded Banhofstrasse behind (unless it’s Christmas season!) and slip over to a secret shopping spot at the Zurcher Brockenhaus.
 This particular Brockenhaus is an upscale, vintage/antique secondhand store.
 You’re sure to find some fun things as you wander through this museum-for-sale.
 Even if you can’t bring home a wooden chair from the early 20th century, rambling through this Brocki makes for an enjoyable respite from winter weather.